 One of the best things about knowing another language is that it opens up new worlds: new friends and new stories!
 This works in reverse too: listening and learning from stories in another language (Mandarin Chinese for us!) helps us develop an ear for native pronunciation, while also introducing new vocabulary in-context (which helps lock that vocabulary into memory).
 The content I make here draws from the emerging theory of story-based language learning (for more details, scroll down the the methodology section below)

-Every Friday, I’ll be posting a picturebook read aloud!
-The picturebooks I read here are the books I'm sharing with my students at Little Panda Mandarin Preschool.
+Every Friday, I’ll be posting a Mandarin & English Storytime!
+The stories here are ones I am sharing with my students at Little Panda Mandarin Preschool - and many are retellings of classic Chinese folktales.
 Listening to stories in the target language is incredibly important for learners, especially for children who are just beginning to develop an ear for language.These videos are for educational purposes (and the Mandarin interpretation is my own)

 Listen for one minute a day: and begin your journey into Chinese character history, etymology… and mastery?! :)